drewolson/purescript-biscotti-httpure/README.md

 `HTTPure.Request`.
 It expects the return type to be an `MonadAff m => m (Tuple HTTPure.Response (Maybe Session))` rather than just a `m HTTPure.Response`.

-If you return `Nothing` for your `Session`, your session will be destroy.
-If you return a `Just Session`, you session will be created if it doesn't currently exist, otherwise it will be updated.
+If you return `Nothing` for your `Session`, your session will be destroyed.
+If you return a `Just Session`, your session will be created if it doesn't currently exist, otherwise it will be updated.

 Here's a small example application: